 At no point do you want to try to capture the interest rate differential but lose on capital gains.
 Your ultimate goal is always to be on the right side of the actual trade and trend.
 The interest is only a “sweetener” for a trade, not the reason for it.
 Price moves typically dwarf returns made on interest.

-Capital gains are your first goal.
-Capturing some interest may be a secondary goal.
 When that trend begins to break, forget about interest.
 As you can see from the chart examples above, when a carry trade breaks you can profit handsomely from the capital gains by trading the reversal, so don’t even think about trying to capture the interest.
+If the trend is snapping, likely the interest rate differentially will be shrinking, or will soon shrink, as well.

 Always trade with the trend.
-Realize a large group of traders are caught on the carry trade, seeking small interest payments, yet will eventually be forced out by large capital losses.
-The biggest money comes when a high-yielding currency breaks to the downside, as the carry trade unwinds.
+Realize a large group of traders are caught in the carry trade, seeking small interest payments, yet will eventually be forced out by large capital losses.
+The biggest, and quickest, money comes when a high-yielding currency breaks to the downside, as the carry trade unwinds.

 The purpose of this article is to provide a potential secondary income in your trading from interest, in addition to capital gains.
 Realize this is a popular strategy—and when things are popular there’s even bigger money to be made when they go out of style and the carry trade breaks.